-A maximum of 1400 hours will be accepted for cosmetology students who transfer from another school; all transfer students must attend a minimum of 400 hours at PAUL MITCHELL THE SCHOOL, to obtain the Paul Mitchell culture and educational program.

-A maximum of 400 hours will be accepted for instructor training students who transfer from another school; all transfer students must attend a minimum of 200 hours at PAUL MITCHELL THE SCHOOL, to obtain the Paul Mitchell culture and educational program.
+PAUL MITCHELL THE SCHOOL will accept transfer hours from other schools based on an evaluation of the student's comprehension of the course material.
+A maximum of 1100 hours will be accepted for students who transfer from another school; all transfer students must attend a minimum of 400 hours at PAUL MITCHELL THE SCHOOL, to obtain the Paul Mitchell culture and educational program.
+A student transferring from a high school cosmetology program must complete a minimum of 1200 hours at PAUL MITCHELL THE SCHOOL.
+The school does not accept transfer students for the manicuring and student instructor/instructor programs.

-The cost for transfer cosmetology students is \$11.00 per hour and for instructor training student is \$16.00 per hour attended at PAUL MITCHELL THE SCHOOL; this does not include the cost of a complete and current Paul Mitchell student kit.
+PAUL MITCHELL THE SCHOOL COLUMBIA AND CHARLESTON cost for transfer students is \$11.25 per hour attended at PAUL MITCHELL THE SCHOOL; this does not include the cost of a complete and current Paul Mitchell student kit.